-Complete 2 core college English classes
+• Complete 2 core college English classes

-You will complete Composition I which is various types of college writing and research (the first half of the semester).
-Composition II which is writing about drama, film, short stories, and poetry (the second half of the semester).
+You have completed Comp 1 which is various types of college writing and research (the first half of the semester).
+Congrats!
+Our new class, Comp 2, builds on our first class through reading, discussing, analyzing, and writing about drama, film, short stories, and poetry.

-Earn 6 college credits
+• Earn 6 college credits